 Standards and Methods – Why it Matters

-When you bring a case to Computer Forensics Resources we utilize industry standards and methods as approved by NIST (National Institute of Science and Technology)(www.NIST.gov) for the purpose of processing your digital evidence.
-Computer Forensics Experts at CFR utilize the four steps as outlined in NIST’s publication: Forensic Examination of Digital Evidence: A Guide for Law Enforcement
+When you bring a case to Computer Forensics Resources we utilize industry standards and methods as approved by NIST (National Institute of Science and Technology)(www.NIST.gov) for the purpose of processing your digital evidence and utilize the four steps — Assessment, Acquisition, Examination, and Reporting — as outlined in NIST’s publication: Forensic Examination of Digital Evidence: A Guide for Law Enforcement

 Following these steps insures that the final report that you receive will be admissible into a US Court of Law.
 Do these steps matter?
 Here’s what a recent client had to say:

 “Thanks for the follow-up.
 My client proceeded on her own, she down loaded the hard drive and then advised the Husband of her suspicions.
 Needless to say the computer disappeared, he alleged that he took the laptop to work and it was stolen from his vehicle.
 Neither the Police or Child Protective Service will assist because the chain of evidence was compromised and the original computer missing.
 Clients fail to follow advice.
 This should be used as a testimonial to prospective clients.
 Follow the right procedure and your evidence will stand a better chance getting admitted into evidence at trial.

 Thanks for all your help and advice.
 Daniel W. Nieroda, Sr. Esq.”